aubreymoore/USFS-Suggestions-2021/crb drone surveys.md

 ## Problem Definition

-Coconut rhinoceros beetle damage, such as v-shaped cuts to fronds and bore holes in crowns, is distinctive and is easily detected by a trained observer.
+Coconut rhinoceros beetle damage, such as v-shaped cuts to fronds and bore holes in crowns, is distinctive and is easily detected by trained observers.

+Bimonthy CRB damage surveys on Guam use an innovative method.
+High definition digital images are recorded along roadsides of all major routes at a rate of one per second by a smart phone attached to a vehicle.
+Later, a computer program developed using an artificial intelligence technique called *deep learning* examines every image, finds all coconut palms, measures CRB damage to each palm, and generates an interactive map which is published on the internet ([Click here to see an example map]()).

+Roadside damage surveys are useful for rapid island-wide CRB damage monitoring on Guam.
+But use of aerial drone imagery would allow rapid automated surveys in off-road areas.
+Such a system my be key to success of eradication attempts, such as the one on Rota.
+In addition, this system could also be used for eraly detection monitoring.

 ## Proposal